AdvancedPhotonSource/cohere/README.md

 Project home page: https://cohere-legacy.readthedocs.io/

+The cohere version 1.x.x is a legacy project.
+It is functional and available but there will be no new development in this branch.
+A continuation with new development is carried on in main branch with revisions starting ar 2.0.

 The cohere package provides tools for reconstruction of image of a nanoscale structures from data obtained using Bragg Coherent Diffraction Imaging technique.

 The reconstruction has very good performance, in particular when utilizing GPU.
 User has a choice to run on cpu or GPU (cuda or OpenCL library).
 The solution offers concurrent processing for fast reconstruction of multiple starting points.